katiebug23425/Quick_Clique_Social_API/README.md

 An API for a social network app for users to share posts, comment on posts and create & edit a friends list using MongoDB and Mongoose

 ## Usage:
+This API allows for the to ability to create new posts (thoughts), comment on those posts (reactions), create new users, add friends between users and edit and/or delete posts, reactions, friends and users.

 ## Screenshots: